Govind Rao Khare

-Naik Govind Rao Khare (HI: नाईक गोविंद राव खरे) was the Subedar of the hill fort Ratangarh under Peshwa government in the Maratha Empire.
-He was born in a farmer Koli family of Maharashtra.
+Naik Govind Rao Khare was the Subedar of the hill fort Ratangarh under Peshwa government in the Maratha Empire.
+He was born in a farming family of Maharashtra.
 Khare was a revolutionary of the Indian independence movement who took up arms against the British rule in Maharashtra and declared the end of British rule. he was chief of the Kolis of Khare (Khade) clan and belong to the Mahadev koli family and led the rebellion from 1819 to 1830. his family was chief of the four villages and was tributary to peshwa and enjoying the Deshmukhi.